 A lovely park on the Celio Hill.
 It's a quiet spot and its grassy banks are ideal for a relaxed picnic.

 Atmospheric and popular with locals, this attractive park is a verdant oasis off Via Nomentana.

 Getting Around Cobbled streets make getting around with a pram or pushchair difficult.

 Eating Out In a restaurant ask for a mezza porzione (child’s portion) and seggiolone (highchair).

-For an insight into Rome aimed directly at kids, pick up a copy of Lonely Planet’s Not for Parents: Rome.
-Perfect for children aged eight years and up, it opens up a world of intriguing stories and fascinating facts about Rome’s people, places, history and culture.
+For an insight into Rome aimed directly at kids, pick up a copy of Lonely Planet’s City Trails: Rome.
+Perfect for children aged eight and up, it opens up a world of intriguing stories and fascinating facts about Rome’s people, places, history and culture.